 Announcing Squirrels for 4–5 year olds: inspiring a new generation with skills for life

-We couldn’t be prouder to announce Squirrels: our new programme for 4 and 5 year olds.
-It’s also a historic milestone for the UK Scout movement.
-As the first new age range in Scouts for 35 years, we’re helping young people gain skills for life where and when it matters most.
+With the launch of Squirrels, Scouts’ new programme for 4 and 5 year olds, we’re helping young people gain skills for life where and when it matters most.

-Following two years of pilots and pioneering work in Northern Ireland, 200 Squirrel Dreys have opened in locations across the UK.
+Following two years of pilots and pioneering work in Northern Ireland, Squirrel Dreys have opened across the UK.
 We’re prioritising communities most affected by the pandemic, and supporting families and young people who’ve fallen behind.

 Promoting key skills when it matters

-Our programme’s therefore designed to support informal learning and help 4–5-year-olds catch up.
+Our programme’s has been carefully designed to support informal learning and help 4–5-year-olds catch up.
 It’s about promoting key skills like working together, communication, and language, as well as creativity and community awareness.